 My list of things to do is scribbled on random pieces of paper that are either stuffed in my drawer or lost in my car.
-I don’t know where or how to begin this Yuletide Season, without any kind of clarity or plan.
+I don’t know where or how to begin this Yuletide Season without any kind of clarity or plan.
 The weekend spent with loved ones and major food consumption was delightful, yet attempting to navigate the loss of structure and not one moment without the kids, left me with some dangling frazzled nerves.
-I honestly can’t believe it’s “Christmas time”.
-I haven’t really stopped long enough to take in the transition from Halloween to Thanksgiving to Christmas.
-How on earth did that happen?

 Take it in.

-Each Holiday party and gathering I go to.
+Each Holiday party and gathering I attend.
 Each event or activity I plan.
 Each card I write and treat I bake.
 Each ornament that is hung.
 Each toy that is bought.
 Each cookie that is made.
 Each bible story that is read.
 Each candle that is lit.
 Each gift that is wrapped.
-Each prayer I lift up.
+Each prayer that is spoken.
 Each errand that I run.
-The schoolwork and endless Christmas crafts.
+Each Christmas craft created.
 Each dustpan filled with glitter.
 Each melted candle and home-baked food.
 Each off-key piano Christmas tune.
-Each note the elf writes and all the excitement of Santa.
+Each note the elf writes and Santa sighting.
 Each flicker of enchantment in my children’s eyes.
-Each hot cocoa and snowfall.
-Each family visit and phone call.
-Each glorious light and beautiful song.
+Each holiday house lit with wonder.
+Each hot cocoa cup and snowflake falling.
+Each family visit and phone call made.
+Each glorious verse of every beautiful song.
 Each picture taken and sermon given…

 I won’t let it echo off the chambers of an empty, busy and frantic heart.